 When Paul sends his final greetings, he passes along hellos from different groups of people, “especially those who serve in Caesar’s home” (4:22).
 Why do you think he would single them out with a word like “especially”?

 LIFE APPLICATION.
-Paul calls on someone, perhaps a church leader Syzgus (SOO zee gus), to help settle the dispute among the two ladies.
-There’s a proverb about that: “Interfering in someone else’s argument is as foolish as yanking a dog’s ears” (Proverbs 26:17 NLT).
+Paul calls on someone, perhaps a church leader Syzgus (SOO zee gus), to help settle the dispute between the two ladies.
+There’s a proverb about that: “Interfering in someone else’s argument is as foolish as yanking a dog’s ears” (Proverbs 26:17 New Living Translation).
 If Syzgus came to you with Paul’s letter in one hand and the proverb in another and he asked for your advice on which way to go, what advice would you give him?